learnapollo/learnapollo/content/tutorial-ios/ios-03.md

 }
 ```

-We're using the `didSet` property observer again to update the UI elements right after the `ownedPokemon` was assigned, so let's next add the `updateUI()` method we want to invoke here:
+We're using the `didSet` property observer again to update the UI elements right after the `ownedPokemon` was assigned, so let's add the `updateUI()` method invoke here:

 ```swift
 func updateUI() {